mhallin79/lillen/what-to-do/accident.md

 <link href="../styles/custom.css" rel="stylesheet" />

 # Accident
-The below instructions are from the offical Camplify pre-hire checklist.
+The below instructions are from the official Camplify pre-hire checklist that is part of the handover.

 1. Call Camplify on **1300 416 133** and inform
 them of the issue.